ccetaw/tensorf_pl/README.md

 | Original | 25:30 | 35.51 |
 | PL | 22:14 | 35.53 |

-Other metrics(LPIPS, SSIM) are similar to valus reported in [original paper](https://apchenstu.github.io/TensoRF/).
+Other metrics(LPIPS, SSIM) are similar to values reported in [original paper](https://apchenstu.github.io/TensoRF/).